notDroid/unity-rl/README.md

 It contains environments from the unity [mlagents](https://github.com/Unity-Technologies/ml-agents) repo.

 The projects in this repo are under experiments/ and organized as: [environment]/[experiment]/.
-Each experiment folder is self contained (a full project on its own).
+For example "experiments/3DBall/ppo".

 ## **Usage**

 ### **Unity Environments**:
+You can either use the built in unity environments or download them manually.
+I reccomend using the built in ones at first, but the manual download ones look better.

+**Manual Download**:
-In order to use this repo you need to [download](https://docs.unity3d.com/Packages/com.unity.ml-agents@4.0/manual/Installation.html) the repo containing the environments:
+-  [Download](https://docs.unity3d.com/Packages/com.unity.ml-agents@4.0/manual/Installation.html) the repo containing the environments:

-Then open the project in the unity editor (select the Project/ folder from mlagents), select a scene from an environment and build it for whatever platform you're on.
+- Then open the project in the unity editor (select the Project/ folder from mlagents), select a scene from an environment and build it for whatever platform you're on.
-Create an env/ folder at the root of this repo and place compiled environments in it.
+- Create an env/ folder at the root of this repo and place compiled environments in it.

 ### **Python Environment**:

-First of all conda is required (something weird about grpcio) so make sure its properly setup.
+First of all conda is required (something weird about grpcio, wheel won't build) so make sure its properly setup.
 Then run these at project root:

 ```
 # Create conda environment